San Francisco, California

 National Wildlife Federation Eco-Schools USA

 National Wildlife Federation (NWF), publisher of the award-winning Ranger Rick magazines, is the U.S. host of the international Eco-Schools program, now in 60 countries.
 NWF Eco-Schools USA is a free K-12 program that can help schools reduce waste, conserve resources, increase environmental awareness, enhance student academic achievement and save money.
-The NYC Eco-Schools program launched in 2012; there are now more than 220 registered Eco-Schools across the five boroughs of NYC.
+The NYC Eco-Schools program was launched in 2012; there are now more than 230 registered Eco-Schools across the five boroughs of NYC.
 To register your school, go to www.eco-schoolsusa.org and click on "Join for Free."
 Find us on Facebook at www.facebook.com/groups/nycecoschools.
+Post your school greening project at www.ioby.org/nycecoschools.